felipelouza/egsa/README.md

 This software is the implementation of egsa \[1\], an external memory algorithm to construct generalized enhanced suffix arrays.

+Given a collection of K strings, egsa constructs the generalized suffix array enhanced with the LCP-array and the burrows wheeler transform.

 \[1\]
 Louza, F. A., Telles, G. P., & Ciferri, C. D. A. (2013).
 External Memory Generalized Suffix and LCP Arrays Construction.